Peke-A-Chon (Bichon Frise & Pekingese Mix): Info, Pictures, Traits

 1. Oldest Dog Breed

 One of Peke-A-Chon’s ancestors is considered one of the oldest canines in the world.
-The Pekingese originated in China and is thought to go back for centuries.
+The Pekingese originated in China and is thought to have been developed several centuries ago.

 2. Stolen Dog

-The Peke-A-Chon pet-parent, the Pekingese was originally stolen from China and brought to the UK in 1860.
-They were thought to be so cute, they couldn’t be left behind.
+The Peke-A-Chon’s parent, the Pekingese, was originally stolen from China and brought to the UK in 1860.
+They were so cute, they couldn’t be left behind.

 3. Warm-weather Dog